How to Create a Household Inventory List Before Moving

 - Keep the receipts.
 If you have new and precious belongings you want to keep safe do not forget to bring their receipts, especially because something like a minor disaster may happen due to moving, either to your or renters’ stuff.
 Also, receipts from the moving company, renters property insurance, or renters storage, etc.

 - Note additional information.
 Consider adding any supplementary information you might find useful to each entry.
-This could be the brand of the item, box color, serial numbers, receipts, tips on how to pack glassware, or packing silverware when moving, email address, or any other additional information.
+This could be the brand of the item, box color, serial numbers, receipts, moving day tips on how to how to pack glassware, or packing silverware when moving, email address, or any other additional information.
 You may also want to add the value of the item for insurance purposes, so do not forget to estimate the value of household goods.
 Keep in mind that insurance companies usually take into consideration the current value of an item, not the price you bought it for initially.